 Haumea: Mother of Hawaii

-Credited with creating the wildlife on Hawaii, Haumea drew her power from the wild plants of the islands and would often walk there in human form.
+Credited with creating wildlife in Hawaii, Haumea drew her power from the wild plants of the islands and would often walk there in human form.
 She could also choose to withdraw her energy, leaving the people she often lived among to starve if she was angry.

 It was said that Haumea was not ageless, but ever-renewing, sometimes appearing as an old woman and sometimes as a beautiful young girl – a transformation which she enacted with a magical stick called Makalei.

 She is credited with helping women in childbirth and steering ancient childbirth procedures away from Caesarians to natural birth.
 She is invoked during pregnancy, birth, and childcare.

 Haumea herself had many children, including Pele, the volcano goddess.